Most people have some nicotine cravings and withdrawal symptoms when they give up smoking.

 Sleep problems

-To improve your sleep you can try to:
+To improve your sleep, you can try to:

-- do physical activity during the day
+- stay active during the day

 - relax before bedtime with a book or a bath